Navigating Intellectual Property Challenges in New York

 When a business applies for a trademark, it doesn’t automatically receive protection.
 The application goes through several steps, including a publication period where others have the chance to oppose your trademark’s registration.
 If a trademark is too similar to yours, misleading, or could harm your brand’s reputation, you may need to file an opposition to stop it from being registered.
 This process, known as trademark opposition proceedings, takes place before the Trademark Trial and Appeal Board (TTAB) and can be a crucial step in defending your business identity.

-At Kinhal Law PLLC, we help businesses navigate these proceedings efficiently, ensuring that their trademarks remain strong and uncontested.
+At Kinhal Law, we help businesses navigate these proceedings efficiently, ensuring that their trademarks remain strong and uncontested.
 If you’re facing a potential conflict, here’s what you need to know about trademark opposition and how the process unfolds.

 Once a trademark application passes its initial review by the United States Patent and Trademark Office (USPTO), it is published in the Official Gazette.
 This publication gives the public a 30-day window to oppose the application.
 If no one files an opposition, the trademark moves forward toward registration.
 However, if a business or individual believes the applied-for mark infringes upon their existing rights or causes harm to their trademark, they can file a Notice of Opposition to challenge it’s registration.